Establish a Production Schedule

 Address the Specific HDR Theme and Related Issues

 - Clearly define the theme and pinpoint key issues related to the theme; establish a conceptual framework linking the theme and human development concerns.
 This effort should be a natural outgrowth of the initiatives undertaken during the selection of the theme.
-The 2007 HDR of Mongolia offers a good example of a conceptual framework linking theme and development.
-Some of the HDRs highlighted in table 2 represent additional examples.

 - Carry out a literature review and create and maintain a repository of core documentation from local and external sources on the theme and related issues.